zhuxian53/ps239t-final-project/README.md

 - wlm_wordcloud.jpeg: Plots the most frequent words in the Tweets of 'whitelivesmatter'
 - discriminating1.jpeg: Shows the words with highest difference in average rates per documents
 - discriminating2.jpeg: Shows the words with highest difference in average rates per documents divided by the average rate across all documents
-- blm_sentiment.jpeg: Plots the sentiment polarization used in 'blacklivesmatter' Tweets
+- blm_sentiment.jpeg: Plots the sentiment polarization in 'blacklivesmatter' Tweets
-- wlm_sentiment.jpeg: Plots the sentiment polarization used in 'whitelivesmatter' Tweets
+- wlm_sentiment.jpeg: Plots the sentiment polarization in 'whitelivesmatter' Tweets
 - vacation_location.jpeg: Plots the locations of 'vacation' Tweets

 ## More Information